jqueryscript/awesome-chatgpt-plugins/README.md

  **Alchemy**                 | Request real-time blockchain data for chains like Ethereum, Polygon, Arbitrum and Optimism through natural language.
  **Algorand Explorer**       | Algorand blockchain explorer and search with enriched augmented data.
 Built by GoPlausible!
  **Algorithma**              | Shape your virtual life with in this immersive life simulator game to begin Type /start to begin.
+ **Alpha News**              | Alpha News provides access to &gt;80k news sources, letting you search for topics, publications, and trending
  **AlphaNotes**              | Transform YouTube video courses into your personal study guide, making learning efficient and enjoyable.
  **AmazingTalker**           | Elevate your language learning at any level with personalized 1-on-1 online lessons from tutors across the world.
  **Amazon Finds**            | Find any Amazon product you need.
  **Amazon Gift Chooser**     | Curated gifts for every occasion and special person.
  **Ambition**                | Search millions of jobs near you.
+ **AMBOSS**                  | Find reliable medical information provided by AMBOSS, a trusted medical source for thousands of physicians and…
  **AnaBot**                  | AnaBot is a conversational guide for well-being industry insights and trends.
  **AnalyticsAI**             | Connect to your Google Analytics™ and get data with AI using simple prompts.
  **Analyze Act**             | An API that provides access to data stored in Analyze Act, collected from Google Analytics.
  **Andorra**                 | All of Andorra with the power of AI.
  **Angi Pro Finder**         | Find top-rated certified pros in your area for all your home projects &amp; services.
  **AnyBarChart**             | Create captivating bar charts with ease.
 Customize labels, colors, and titles for a tailored visual experience!
+ **AnyPDF**                  | Easily Extract PDFs from URLs &amp; convert text to PDFs.
  **AnySheet**                | Create CSV files and Excel sheets effortlessly and securely.
+ **AnySlides**               | Easily Generate Stunning PowerPoint Presentations from Your Data or Any URL.
  **APEX Map**                | Checking the current APEX Legends Ranked Map.
  **API Bot**                 | This is a conversational bot that lets you ask questions about a variety of common APIs.
  **Apify**                   | Scrape Google Search results, crawl websites and query web pages found, and browse individual web pages.